-A series of talks and conferences have been held during this month of confinement between OLA members and theaters of other organizations.
+A series of talks and conferences have been held during these months of confinement between OLA members, theatres and different organizations.

 The cycle of talks has enabled theatres to connect globally and learn the trends during the crisis.

 The current health crisis has created high uncertainty in the performing arts industry.
 The search for solutions, sharing of strategies and good practices have become one of the main activities of the OLA network during these days.

 Through conferences and conversations, the Directors and professionals of theatres that are part of the Network are meeting periodically to seek solutions together, in a short, medium and long-term scenarios.
 Same trend has been done with sister organizations from other continents OPERA America and Opera Europa.

 The first conference was given by Kit Withnail, Senior Production Co-ordinator of the department of Audience and Media the Royal Opera House, England, who spoke about the recording process for broadcasts, business models, technical requirements, sponsors and the challenges that a digital project implies.

 The cycle continues with Natalia Camacho, Director of production and audiovisual broadcasting of Teatro Real de Madrid, she presented the Spanish stage platform “My opera player“, its development through the years, the recording process of a performance, the opportunities that represents and digital transformation in theaters.

 The third conference was given by Luke O’Shaughnessy, Project Manager of OperaVision, a project by Opera Europa.
 Who explained the European streaming platform, its business model, the recording process, rights and contracts, and the increase in visits it has had since the start of COVID-19.